dutc/neocrisis/README.md

 }
 ```

-Image octant I again to see both the rock and the slug.
+Image octant 1 again to see both the rock and the slug.

 ```sh
 $ http GET http://neocrisis.xyz/telescope/1